Riley Motor: British Motor Corporation

-The confusion became critical in 1952 with the merger of Nuffield and Austin as the British Motor Corporation.
-Now, Riley was positioned between MG and Wolseley and most Riley models would become, like those, little more than badge-engineered versions of Austin/Morris designs.
+The confusion became more acute in 1952 with the merger of Nuffield and Austin as the British Motor Corporation.
+Now, Riley was positioned between MG and Wolseley and most Riley models became, like those, little more than badge-engineered versions of Austin / Morris designs.

-The first all-new Riley under BMC, however, was designated the RMH, and because of its distinctive engine and suspension design, has been called 'the last real Riley'.
+However, the first all-new Riley under BMC was designated the RMH, and because of its distinctive engine and suspension design, it has been called 'the last real Riley'.
 This was the Pathfinder, with Riley's familiar 2.5-litre four developed to produce 110 bhp.
 (The RMG 'Wayfarer', a projected 1.5-litre version, was rejected as underpowered).
 The Pathfinder body was later reworked and, with a different engine and rear suspension, sold as the Wolseley 6/90.
 The Riley lost its distinct (though externally subtle) differences in 1958, and the 6/90 of that year was available badge engineered as a Riley Two-Point-Six.
 Although this was the only postwar 6-cylinder Riley, its C-Series engine was actually less powerful than the Riley Big Four that it replaced.
-This was to be the last large Riley, with the model dropped in May 1959 and Riley refocusing on the under-2-litre segment.
+This was to be the last large Riley, with the model dropped in May 1959 and Riley refocusing on the under-2-litre market segment.

 Riley and Wolseley were linked in small cars as well.
 Launched in 1957, the Riley One-Point-Five and Wolseley 1500 were based on the unused but intended replacement for the Morris Minor.
-They shared their exteriors, but the Riley was marketed as the more performance-oriented option, having an uprated engine, twin S.U. carburetters and a close-ratio gearbox.
+They shared their exteriors, but the Riley was marketed as the more performance-oriented option, having an uprated engine, twin SU carburettors, and a close-ratio gearbox.
 With its good handling, compact, sports-saloon styling and well-appointed interior, the One-Point-Five quite successfully recaptured the character of the 1930s light saloons.